buhowski/react-typescript/public/text-data/startup/StartupEN.md

 For this realization, I'm seeking investments or the opportunity to integrate these ideas into existing projects.
 My goal is to find a team and partners to shape the future in the following areas:

+- Informational-entertainment magazine
 - Next-generation independent media
 - Leading Film and Gaming Industry
 - Virtual Reality
-- IT sector, which includes: blockchain, AI, neurotechnologies, and robotics
+- IT sector: blockchain, artificial intelligence, neurotechnology, robotics

 ## Description